lizmat/articles/its-time-to-rak.md

 This concludes part 1 of a series of blog posts I intend to write about `rak`.
 Since this is now in beta, it is unlikely that features will change in a non-compatible way from now.

 This is also my first blog post on dev.to.
 I hope it will be the first of many to come.

+If you have any comments, find bugs, have recommendations / ideas, please submit them as issues at the [App::Rak repository](https://github.com/lizmat/App-Rak/issues).
+If you would like to have a more direct interaction, you can visit the [#raku-rak](https://web.libera.chat/?channel=#raku-rak) channel on [Libera.chat](https://libera.chat).

+Thank you for reading all the way to the end!